Mythological beings of the Peruvian Amazon: ancestral legends

 The Sachamama

 La SachamamaSachamama, or “Mother of the Jungle,” is another mythical being in the Amazonian worldview.
-Related to nature and trees, this being is represented as a giant snake, which over the course of thousands of years has stopped moving and has taken root in the earth, becoming part of the forest.
-It is said that any creature that approaches Sachamama is caught by its immense strength and devoured.
-Its role in Amazonian myths is both feared and respected, as it is believed that it protects the trees and beings of the forest.
+Associated with nature and trees, this being is depicted as a giant serpent that, over thousands of years, has ceased to move and taken root in the earth, becoming part of the forest.
+It is said that any creature that approaches Sachamama is trapped by her immense strength and devoured.
+Her role in Amazonian myths is both feared and respected, as she is believed to protect the trees and the beings of the forest.

 Motelomama